AntoineMissue/DD2424-project/ReadMe.md

 # Deep Learning Project

 A deep learning project to learn NLP methods and LSTM neural networks.
 Made as part of the course DD2424: Deep Learning in Data Science at KTH, Stockholm.
+We uppgaded the RNN netowrk and build LSTM network, both one layer and two layer

 ## Quickstart
 ### Pre-requisites